rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 Even though the there are a lot of threads, the hardware is barely used, and it is even hinted that there is an issue with latency.
 The warp state statistics says that we are mostly waiting on long scoreboard dependency.
 The occupancy section is clear:
 ![alt text](image-21.png)

-**Figure 11** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 11:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).

 The achieved occupancy is only of 12% !
-This is extrimely low, and ncu predicts that we could get a 66% speedup by improving it (See that this prediction is accurate in section "Template away heavy branches").
+This is extremely low, and ncu predicts that we could get a 66% speedup by improving it.
+We will see that this prediction is accurate in section "Template away heavy branches".
 It also indicates that the limiting factor is the register usage.
 Indeed, let's look at the occupancy graphs:

 ![alt text](image-22.png)
-**Figure 12** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 12:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).

-These graph provide a very accurate prediction of how would vary the occupancy of your kernel, if you manage to change the register count per threads, the block size and the shared memory usage.
+These graphs provide a very accurate prediction of how would vary the occupancy of your kernel, if you manage to change the register count per threads, the block size and the shared memory usage.
+The current state of the kernel is represented as dots on the line graphs.
 Note that these graphs are not the result of the kernel being instrumented, but solely from an occupancy calculation that can be done at compile time.
-We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move to the left with the register usage, we can expect significant progress.
+We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move the register usage to the left, we can expect significant progress.
 Now, let's see how to fix this type of issue.

 ### How to reduce per-thread register usage
 #### Re-order operations ?
 In my limited experience, I have found no success in re-ordering operations within a kernel to optimize occupancy.
-In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering and improve the original register usage of my kernel.
+In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering and improve the original register usage of my kernel that it was already optimizing.
 Instead, to get real gains the only options is to really change the operations you are doing.

 #### [Kokkos specific] Don't use `Kokkos::MDRangePolicy`
 I really love `Kokkos`, so I hate to write this but, as of now (september 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely: